Playing Baseball as a Kid

 A Little League Catcher

 I have always had a great love for baseball.
 Although playing very little ball after college, my childhood was spent up until the age of 14 on playgrounds and baseball diamonds with neighborhood kids.
-It was a rewarding experience teaching me the importance of practice, hard work, team work, and good sportsmanship.
-In this article, I reflect on my first contact playing baseball which reaches a climax when I played on small village team right before high school.
+It was a rewarding experience teaching me the importance of practice, hard work, teamwork, and good sportsmanship.
+In this article, I reflect on my first contact playing baseball which reaches a climax when I played on a small village team right before high school.

 Learning How to Play Baseball: 1951-1953

 In the second or third grade, I started to become interested in baseball.
-During recess time and lunch hour, I used to watch the older boys play softball with father on the playground of Saint Mary's Help of Christians school in West Allis, Wisconsin.
+During recess time and lunch hour, I used to watch the older boys play softball with father on the playground of Saint Mary's Help of Christians School in West Allis, Wisconsin.
 How I envied the boys who could hit the ball over the fence and on to the street for a home run!

 Before I could play ball, however, I had to learn how to catch and hit a ball.
 Dad was a great help in teaching me how to catch with a baseball glove.
 I still remember learning how to catch a ball by holding my glove in a crazy cocked position.
 Learning to hit was harder because I had to hold a bat correctly, watch the ball, and then stride into it by swinging in the right way.

-Dad had always wanted me to be a catcher, so for one Christmas he got me a nice catcher's mitt, mask, and shin guards.
+Dad had always wanted me to be a catcher, so for one Christmas, he got me a nice catcher's mitt, mask, and shin guards.
 I never really used them that much, however, until I was 12 or 13.

 While living in the city up until March of 1954, I would play ball with neighborhood kids on the school playground.
 Two of the older boys would be captains to choose players for their team.
 This was done by having one of the captains throw a bat which the other captain had to catch with one hand on the lower barrel of the bat.
 Both captains would then put their hands above each other on the barrel of the bat until one person reached the handle.
 This person was the winner and he had the first choice for players on his team.